samualblair/shell_scripts/workflow_3_pruning_examples/USAGE.md

 # Script Explaination
 This script will help confirm usage of items in a bigip.conf file

-The $1 represents the first variable on the command line so you can run script with the filename after it
+The $1 represents the first variable on the command line so you can run script with the filename after it, this will be the items to search for file.

+The $2 represents the second variable on the command line so you can run script with the filename after it, this will be the config file.

 The '-test_1' represents the default variable for input file, so if not run with any file at command line this file name will be used.
 Normally expect this to be called out.
+The '-bigip.conf' represents the default variable for config file (second input) and optionally can be specified.

 Example usage:
 ```bash